IngoMaindorfer/ALPLA/README.md

 # ALPLA
-ALPLA - The CNC milling machine built with a 3D printer and just a cordless screwdriver
+Built from scratch with only a 3D printer and a cordless screwdriver: a fully functional, rock solid, stable and precise CNC milling machine

+ALPLA stands for:

+    AL – Aluminum: used for the machine frame and structural parts

+    PLA – Polylactic Acid: a cheap plastic commonly used as 3D printing filament

+No fancy tools.
+No workshop.
+Just accessible materials and determination.

 ## 🧠 Idea